sagiegurari/duckscript/docs/sdk.md

 To exist a function and return a value, simply use the **return** command with the value you want to return.<br>
 The variable that was used when the function was originally called, will now store that value.<br>
 The return command can be used to exist early without any value.<br>
-In case the code reached the **end** call, the function will exist but will return not value.
+In case the code reached the **end** call, the function will exist but will return not value.<br>

+The *<scope>* annotation enables to start a new scope when running the function.<br>
+All variables defined will not be available except the variables provided to the function as arguments.<br>
+All variables created during the function invocation will be deleted once the function ends, except the return value.<br>
+This enables a clean function invocation without impacting the global variables.

 #### Parameters